MGitrov/TFVC-to-Git/README.md

 ```
 :warning: You may need to modify the ```work-items.json``` file to fit your specific needs - :link: [**DOCUMENTATION**](https://nkdagility.com/learn/azure-devops-migration-tools/).

-### :three: Branches and Changesets Migration
+### :four: Branches and Changesets Migration
 ![usedToolBadge](https://img.shields.io/badge/Tool-git--tfs-blue?style=for-the-badge&labelColor=orange)

-**3.1.** Start by cloning the TFVC-based repository to your local machine using the following commands:
+**4.1.** Start by cloning the TFVC-based repository to your local machine using the following commands:

 (Optional but recommended) List all available TFVC branches using the following command:
   ``` bash